NASA-IMPACT/pynequa/README.md

 Check [DEVELOPERS GUIDE](DEVELOPMENT.md) for details.
 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the authors of this repository before making a change.

 `Tips:`
 Make sure to name your branch as: `feature/{issue_number}/{branch-name}` and send a pull request to `develop` branch.
 Write quality commit messages.
+Before merge, the `PR commits must be squashed` first.

 ## License